Dr Katie Sworn

 30 Regent Street

 My employment with the University of Sheffield commenced in April 2016.
 I am currently a Research Associate in Systematic Reviewing within Health Economics and Decision Science (HEDS), ScHARR.
 I contribute to the ScHARR health research and consultancy programmes in reviewing, including review design and methodological development.
 This involves working as a member of the Technology Assessment Group (ScHARR-TAG).
-ScHARR-TAG carries out high-quality evidence syntheses for the National Institute for Health Research (NIHR), the Health Technology Assessment Programme (on behalf of policymakers such the National Institute for Health and Clinical Excellence (NICE)), and other funders.
+ScHARR-TAG carries out high-quality evidence syntheses for the National Institute for Health Research (NIHR) Health Technology Assessment Programme and the National Institute for Health and Clinical Excellence (NICE).

-I have previously undertaken evidence reviews for the School of Nursing and Midwifery (University of Sheffield) under the Strategic Research Alliance with the Royal College of Nursing.
-I also contributed to a mapping review of Epilepsy Specialist Nurses (ESPENTE) funded by the charity Epilepsy Action.
-I have worked on the INDEX Study that focused on the development of complex interventions, funded by the MRC.
+I have experience conducting a range of review methods including clinical effectiveness reviews and qualitative evidence syntheses.
+Recent review projects include a scoping review on equity in the health care needs and service coverage of older people (funded by WHO, Kobe Centre) and a methodological review about risk assessment models for venous thromboembolism in hospitalised adult patients (funded by NIHR).
+I have previously led evidence reviews for the School of Nursing and Midwifery (University of Sheffield) under the Strategic Research Alliance with the Royal College of Nursing and I worked on the INDEX Study that focused on the development of complex interventions, funded by the MRC.

 I undertook my PhD in the Social Policy Research Unit in the University of York, which I completed in 2016.
-My PhD was a methodological programme of research involving three systematic reviews.
-I explored how methods-centred reviews can inform researcher decisions in choices of data collection methods (and their application) in the context of dementia research.
-Previously, I worked as a researcher at the University of Hertfordshire in the Centre for Research in Primary and Community Care (CRIPACC).
+My PhD was a methodological programme of research involving three systematic reviews in the context of dementia research and communication methods.

 - Research interests